CodeMachu/PyGame_Projects/Tiles_Demo_2/README.txt

-Added Background(Tile) Class
+Added Mouse() Class
-    - Parent Class = Tile()
-    - Can now move individual tiles to create the illusion of a moving background.

-Added module for a Tile-Color Randomizer
-    - Tiles change color dependent on random number generation, import random
-    - Tiles are uniquely identified by position or by assigning some variable for id.
-    - Conditions are set to ensure the outer edge of tiles is not included to prove selective manipulation.
+    - Track Mouse Position and return Mouse Coordinates
+    - Detect Mouse Pointer Collision with Rectangles

+This Demo explores changing the color of tiles from white to blue and vice versa via mouse interaction.